Yannmm/yannmm.github.io/_posts/2024-5-27-ruby-tips.md

 - Any reference beginning with an uppercase letter are Constants, including classes and modules.
 They are arranged  in a tree similar to the linux file system, where modules and classes are directories and constants are files.
 The constant path uses `::` as separator.

 - A leading `::` stands for root.

+- `Anonymous Module` means a module with no name assigned.
+It's used in [Kernel#load](https://docs.ruby-lang.org/en/master/Kernel.html#method-i-load).
+We can create one like this:

+    ```
+        anonymous_module = Module.new do
+            def greeting
+                "Hello from another module"
+            end
+        end
+    ```

+- `include` a module will append that module after the including class in the `ancestors` chain; while `prepend` will insert that module before the including class in the chain.

 ### How